 In this respect, the authority highlights a few key points to be taken into consideration:

-• Authorised Representatives: Great Britain-based authorised representatives are no longer recognised in the EU.
-Manufacturers must appoint an EU-based or Northern Ireland‑based authorised representative if they wish to place their devices on the EU market.
+- Authorized Representatives: Great Britain-based authorized representatives are no longer recognized in the EU.
+Manufacturers must appoint an EU-based or Northern Ireland‑based authorized representative if they wish to place their devices on the EU market.

 Conformity Assessment and Product Marking

 A key part of market placement is the conformity assessment and appropriate marking of medical devices.
-The UKCA marking is a conformity mark used for devices on the Great Britain market.
+The UKCA marking remains the conformity mark for devices on the Great Britain market, demonstrating compliance with UK regulatory requirements.
+When third-party conformity assessment is required, manufacturers must use a UK Approved Body.

 For non‑sterile, non‑measuring Class I devices and general IVDs, self‑certification is possible.
 Devices may carry both UKCA and CE markings provided that both sets of requirements are met.